vdeshpan-ai/Python_ineauron/README.md

 # Python_ineauron
-repository contain Python programming  and assignment that I have taken during python course.
+repository contain Python programming  and assignments that I have completed  during python course.